awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/disaster/modify-application/_index.en.md

 ### S3

-3.1 Click [S3](https://console.aws.amazon.com/s3/home?region=us-east-1#/) to navigate to the dashbarod.
+3.1 Click [S3](https://console.aws.amazon.com/s3/home?region=us-east-1#/) to navigate to the dashboard.

 3.2 Click the link for **backupandrestore-uibucket-xxxx-dr**.